TechMediaToday

 5. Cloud-Based Deployment

 Cloud-based deployment involves storing all data related to a PKI system in a cloud environment rather than on physical servers or devices located within an organization’s premises.
-This approach offers several benefits, such as scalability, flexibility, cost savings, ease of maintenance, and improved security.
+This offers several benefits, such as scalability, flexibility, cost savings, ease of maintenance, and improved security.

 Data stored in cloud environments are generally more secure than those stored locally due to better encryption methods used by cloud providers such as Amazon Web Services (AWS).